Cuna de lobos

-Cuna de lobos (English: Cradle of wolves) is a Mexican telenovela produced by Carlos Téllez for Televisa, broadcast by El Canal de las Estrellas (now known simply as Las Estrellas).
+Cuna de lobos (English: Den of Wolves) is a Mexican telenovela produced by Carlos Téllez for Televisa, broadcast by Canal de las Estrellas (now known simply as Las Estrellas).

 The series, about the struggle for power within a wealthy Mexican dynasty, was enormously popular in its native Mexico.

 It was also a hit in several foreign countries, including Brazil, the United States, Germany and Australia.

 Starring Gonzalo Vega, Diana Bracho, Alejandro Camacho and Rebecca Jones.